 Turn on the ignition, turn on the right rear turn signal switch, the right rear turn signal should light up.

-- Inspect the right rear turn signal bulb for an open or shorted filament.
+- Inspect the right rear turn signal bulb for a broken or shorted filament.

-- If the lamp is defective, replace the lamp.
+- If the lamp is faulty, replace the lamp.

-- Turn off the turn signal switch, clear the DTC, test the left rear turn signal circuit for a short to voltage, short to ground, open, or high resistance.
+- Turn off the turn signal switch, clear the DTC, check the left rear turn signal circuit for a short to voltage, short to ground, open or high resistance.

-- If all circuits and connections are normal, replace the XBCM.
+- If there are no faults in all circuits and connections, replace the XBCM.

-Perform a post-repair diagnostic check after completing the diagnostic procedure.
+Perform a post-repair diagnostic check upon completion of the diagnostic procedure.

-Controller information for replacing, configuring and programming XBCM.
+Controller information for replacement, setup and programming of XBCM.

-DTC B3891 02: Trailer Fog Lamp Circuit Short to Ground
+DTC B3891 02: Trailer Fog Light Circuit Short to Ground

 DTC B3891 05: Trailer Fog Lamp Circuit Short to Battery or Open

-Before performing the diagnostic procedure, perform a Diagnostic System Check on the vehicle.
-See Section 9A, "Checking body wiring systems for intermittent faults and contact problems".
+Before performing a diagnostic procedure, perform a vehicle system diagnostic check.
+See Section 9A, "Checking the body wiring systems for intermittent faults and contact problems."

-When the rear fog light switch is in the ON position, ground is connected to the auxiliary body controller (XBCM) through the rear fog light switch circuit.
-The XBCM then energizes the rear fog light circuit.
+When the rear fog lamp switch is turned to the ON position, ground is connected to the auxiliary body control module (XBCM) through the rear fog lamp switch circuit.
+The XBCM then supplies voltage to the rear fog lamp circuit.

 The ignition switch is set to the ON position.

-Parking lights must be on, a command must be given to turn on the rear fog lights.
+The parking lights must be on and the command to turn on the rear fog lights must be given.

-The BCM detects an open, short to ground, or short to voltage in the rear fog light circuit by applying voltage to the circuit.
+The BCM detects an open, short to ground, or short to voltage in the rear fog lamp circuit and applies voltage to the circuit.

 - The conditions for issuing this DTC are no longer valid.

-- The fault code is removed from the log after 100 ignition cycles without a fault.
+- The fault code is cleared from the history after 100 ignition cycles without a fault.

-- The BCM is commanded to clear the code from the scan tool.
+- The BCM receives a command to clear the code from the scan tool.

 - Wiring repair

-- Inspect the rear fog light bulb for an open or shorted filament.
+- Inspect the rear fog light bulb for a broken or shorted filament.

-- If the lamp is defective, replace the lamp.
+- If the lamp is faulty, replace the lamp.

-- Turn off parking lights, clear DTC, test rear fog light circuit for short to voltage, short to ground, open or high resistance.
+- Turn off the parking lights, clear the fault code, check the rear fog light circuit for a short to voltage, short to ground, open or high resistance.

-- If all circuits and connections are normal, replace the XBCM.
+- If there are no faults in all circuits and connections, replace the XBCM.

-Perform a post-repair diagnostic check after completing the diagnostic procedure.
+Perform a post-repair diagnostic check upon completion of the diagnostic procedure.

-Controller information for replacing, configuring and programming XBCM.
+Controller information for replacement, setup and programming of XBCM.

-Controllers connected to the high and low speed GMLAN serial links monitor serial communications during normal vehicle operation.
-Between the controllers there is an exchange of operational information and commands.
-The controllers have pre-recorded information about what messages should be exchanged over the serial links in each virtual network.
-These messages are monitored and in addition certain regular messages are used by the receiving controller to determine the availability of the sending controller.
+The controllers connected to the high-speed and low-speed GMLAN serial links monitor the serial link communications during normal vehicle system operation.
+Operational information and commands are exchanged between the controllers.
+The controllers have pre-recorded information about what messages are to be exchanged over the serial links in each virtual network.
+These messages are monitored, and in addition, certain regular messages are used by the receiving controller to determine the availability of the transmitting controller.
 Each message contains the identification number of the transmitting controller.

-body controller (BCM) activates the serial line enable and auxiliary wake-up circuits for the serial line by applying voltage when the ignition switch is in the ACC, ON, or START position.
+The body control module (BCM) activates the serial communication enable circuit and the auxiliary serial communication wake-up circuit by applying voltage when the ignition switch is in the ACC, ON, or START position.

 The voltage in the system is 9 - 16 V.

-Serial communication is required for the vehicle power mode master to operate.
+The vehicle power mode master device requires serial data exchange to operate.

-A monitored regular message indicating the availability of the transmitting controller was not received.
+A controlled regular message determining the availability of the transmitting controller was not received.

-The controllers have never signaled, so certain subsystems will not work.
+The controllers never issued signals, so certain subsystems will not work.

-The current fault code is cleared after the fault disappears.
+The current fault code is cleared once the fault has disappeared.

-The DTC is cleared from the log when the ignition cycle counter in the controller reaches the reset threshold of 50 without recurring the fault.
+The fault code is cleared from the history when the ignition cycle counter in the controller reaches the reset threshold of 50 without the fault recurring.

-Turn off parking lights, clear DTC, test rear fog light circuit for short to voltage, short to ground, open or high resistance.
+Turn off the parking lights, clear the fault code, check the rear fog light circuit for a short to voltage, short to ground, open or high resistance.

-If there are multiple non-communicating modules, select the one closest to the DLC slot.
+If there are multiple modules that do not support communication, select the one closest to the DLC connector.

-Some modules may not have internal protection for some of the outputs, which may cause the battery positive voltage fuse or the ignition voltage fuse to blow.
-If the input voltage fuse is blown but no short circuit is detected on this circuit, verify that the controllers do not have a voltage output circuit shorted to ground before replacing the controller.
+Some modules may not have internal protection for some outputs, which can cause the battery positive voltage fuse or ignition voltage source fuse to blow.
+If the input voltage fuse has blown, but no short circuit is detected in that circuit, make sure that there are no shorted to ground voltage output circuits on the controllers before replacing the controller.

-This diagnostic can be applied to any controller that needs to communicate over a high or low speed GMLAN serial link, provided the vehicle is equipped with the option that uses this controller.
+This diagnostic can be used on any module that is required to communicate over the high or low speed GMLAN serial data line, provided the vehicle is equipped with an option that uses that module.

 Perform a post-repair diagnostic check after completing the diagnostic procedure.
 See Section 9A, "Body Wiring Systems".

-Controllers connected to the high and low speed GMLAN serial links monitor serial communications during normal vehicle operation.
-Between the controllers there is an exchange of operational information and commands.
-The controllers have pre-recorded information about what messages should be exchanged over the serial links in each virtual network.
-These messages are monitored and in addition certain regular messages are used by the receiving controller to determine the availability of the sending controller.
+The controllers connected to the high-speed and low-speed GMLAN serial links monitor the serial link communications during normal vehicle system operation.
+Operational information and commands are exchanged between the controllers.
+The controllers have pre-recorded information about what messages are to be exchanged over the serial links in each virtual network.
+These messages are monitored, and in addition, certain regular messages are used by the receiving controller to determine the availability of the transmitting controller.
 Each message contains the identification number of the transmitting controller.

-body controller (BCM) activates the serial line enable and auxiliary wake-up circuits for the serial line by applying voltage when the ignition switch is in the ACC, ON, or START position.
-Serial link enable circuit wakes up brake controller (EBCM) for bus communication, and an auxiliary serial line wake-up circuit wakes up the motor controller (ECM) and gearbox controller (TCM).
+The body control module (BCM) activates the serial communication enable circuit and the auxiliary serial communication wake-up circuit by applying voltage when the ignition switch is in the ACC, ON, or START position.
+The serial communication enable circuit wakes the electronic brake control module (EBCM) for bus communication, and the auxiliary serial communication wake-up circuit wakes the engine control module (ECM) and transmission control module (TCM).

 - The system supply voltage is in the range of 9-16 V